DivyanshijainDj/Wordle-Clone/README.md

 Clone of a popular game WORDLE.

-developed in Python Language and rules are as standard game.
+Developed in Python Language and rules are as standard game.

 OUTPUT: